EDCD/EDMarketConnector/PLUGINS.md

 "Rank", "Location", etc. However the `state` dictionary will reflect the cumulative effect of these missed events.

-Similarly, a special "ShutDown" entry is sent when the game is quitted while EDMC is running.
+Similarly, a special "ShutDown" entry is sent when the game stops writing to the Journal without writing a "Shutdown" event.
+This might happen, for example, when the game client crashes.
+Note that this is distinct in (letter) case from the "Shutdown" event that the game itself writes to the Journal when you exit normally.
+If you want to react to either in your plugin code then either compare in a case insensitive manner or check for both.
+The difference in case allows you to differentiate between the two scenarios.

 This event is not sent when EDMC is running on a different machine so you should not *rely* on receiving this event.

 #### Player Dashboard